Top 10 Frequently Asked Questions

 - Select a test date that is far enough in the future to allow sufficient time to prepare for the test(s).

-- The Develop a Study Plan document will help you organize your preparation efforts.
+- The Develop a Study Plan document is a template that will help you organize your preparation efforts.
+For many tests, a Study Plan document is available.
 Other materials may also be available for your test(s).
 Visit Prepare for a Praxis Test to view all the test preparation materials that are available for your test(s).

 - How can I learn more about what's covered on each test?